Great Moments in Travel History – October 2015

-The original Palmer House hotel, the first of three, burned to the ground on October 9 during the Great Chicago Fire of 1871, just 13 days after its opening.
+The original Palmer House, the first of three hotels with that name, burned to the ground on October 9 during the Great Chicago Fire of 1871, just 13 days after its grand opening.
 It was rebuilt and reopened in 1875, and again in 1925.
 Today, it operates as the Palmer House – a Hilton Hotel.

 William E. Boeing was born on October 1, 1888, in Detroit, Michigan.
 He later went on to found the Boeing Airplane Company.

-The first in-flight fire to take place on a passenger aircraft while in flight happened on October 2, 1926, when an Air Union Blériot 155 caught fire in mid-flight.
-Both crewmembers and all five passengers were killed in the accident.
+The first in-flight fire to take place on a passenger aircraft occurred on October 2, 1926, when an Air Union Blériot 155 caught fire.
+Both crewmembers and all five passengers perished in the accident.

-The first-ever in-flight movies were two cartoon comedies shown on a Transcontinental Air Transport Ford Trimotor on October 8, 1929.
+The first in-flight movies – two cartoon comedies – were shown on a Transcontinental flight on October 8, 1929.

 The B-29 Pacusan Dreamboat set a world non-stop, non-refueled distance record of 9,500 miles (15,288 kilometers) on a flight from Honolulu, Hawaii, to Cairo, Egypt on October 4, 1946.

 The Sahara Hotel and Casino opened on the Las Vegas strip on October 7, 1952.
-With 1,720 rooms, it was the last vintage casino-hotel from the 50s and served as an anchor at the northern end of the Strip.
+With 1,720 rooms, it was the last of the 50s vintage casino-hotels to open and served as an anchor at the northern end of the Strip.
 It closed in 2011, and is currently undergoing renovations with a planned reopening as the SLS Las Vegas in late 2014.

 On October 16, 1955, the Boeing Dash 80 flew non-stop from Seattle to Washington, D.C., and back.
 The flight broke all transcontinental records for a commercial transport, at average speeds of 592 mph and 567 mph (952 km/h and 912 km/h).

-Click here to continue to Page 2 – Douglas DC-9 Super 8, United Buys Pan Am Routes, and the Charles Opens in Munich
+Click here to continue to Page 2 – Boeing 777, Deadliest Metro Disaster, and the Last 757